mbwatson/data-matters-website/README.md

 1. Define feature and associated data alterations.
 2. Write tests (in `src/test/`) that will validate the desired data structure.

+> [!NOTE]
-   > Note: This test will fail (with both real and test content) as the content remains untouched at this point.
+> This test will fail (with both real and test content) as the content remains untouched at this point.

 3. Add functionality to `src/test/content-generator.js` to create content with the desired structure, _i.e._, when `npm run generate` is executed.
 4. Test with newly generated test data (`npm run test!`).
 5. Build UI support for restructured test content.
 6. Modify real content to desired new structure.
-7. Verify / remediate UI.
+7. Validate / remediate UI.

 Adhering to this workflow means any developer can spin up a local instance of the application with realistic test data at any time.
 This provides a consistent way to test new features against a suite of content that satisfies the requirements of the UI, including edge cases.